 To bridge in-class learning with out-of-class experience, students will be engaged with leaders of wellness in the Springfield community and will be exposed to community service opportunities.
 In-class speakers will include area wellness promoters and business owners implementing wellness with documented results.
 Students will also be linked with these professionals in our community.
 Health and Wellness LLC students will also have the opportunity to enroll in the Cleveland Clinic Wellness Certificate program offered exclusively at Drury University.

 In order to apply for this Honors Living-Learning Community, students must meet the following qualifications:

 The Honors LLC is the only section with specific GPA/ACT scores required for students who want to apply.
-Students enrolled in this Living-Learning Community will take their CORE 101 class with the Vice-President of Academic Affairs and the Dean of the College, Dr. Charles Taylor.
 Students who are enrolled in this section and are admitted into the University Honors Program will receive an honors credit for CORE 101, in addition to the 3 general education credits for the class.
 Dr. Taylor will work closely with Dr. Bob Robertson, Director of Drury Honor’s Program, to ensure the best experience possible for students interested in maximizing their learning potential at Drury.

 From Little Richard to Lady Gaga, popular culture has simultaneously mirrored and shaped global cultures.
 At the intersection of social movements and technological innovation, pop culture offers a unique lens through which to read the meaning of being young, alive and relevant in the 21st century.
 The course is designed to help students develop the fundamental intellectual skills of reading, writing, thinking, arguing and reflecting like a liberally educated person through engaging popular music and its cultural implications.